Troubles and persecution. 21:5-24

 v16-18.
 Although persecuted and killed, even at the hands of family members, "not a hair of your head will perish" - a promise of spiritual protection, cf.12:4-7.

 v19.
-Endurance shows that a disciple is truly grafted in Christ through faith, it shows that the word was not sown in shallow ground, cf.8:13.
+Endurance shows that a disciple is truly grafted in Christ through faith; it shows that the word is not sown in shallow ground, cf.8:13.

 v20 In Mark's parallel passage, 13:14-20, the end-times flavour is heightened, while in Luke the oracle is tied to the historic destruction of Jerusalem.
 In typical prophetic fashion, a word concerning the destruction of Jerusalem also applies to the end of the age, to Armageddon.